vidhanbhonsle/demo-app-Telnyx/README.md

  5. Acquire Telnyx API key
     > Go to the [API Keys](https://portal.telnyx.com/#/app/api-keys) management screen and copy the API Key for a future step!
 If an API Key is not there, then create one!

- You have created your number, associated with a messaging profile, and obtained your API Key.
-You are ready to move on to the next major step!

 </p></details>

 ___